miraaj/Lecture/README.md

 # Lecture
-This Repository contains the code used in web technology class
+This Repository contains the materials and codes used in web technology class.